Accessing our online services with myGovID and RAM

 On this page:

 Everyone who accesses our online services on behalf of a business or entity needs their own myGovID.
 Your myGovID is unique to you and cannot be shared.
 As it is your personal identity you should set it up using a personal email address.

 To set up your myGovID, download the free myGovID app from the App Store or Google Play.

 The myGovID app is compatible with most smart devices.

 Prove your identity

 To access our online services your myGovID requires a Standard identity strength.
-To achieve this you will need to verify two of the following Australian identity documents (your name must match on both):
+To achieve this, you need to verify two of the following Australian identity documents (your name must match on both):

 - passport (not more than three years expired)

 - Medicare card - once you verify one of the documents above in the app, you’ll have the option to add your Medicare card.